Top 15 Worst Practices in Enterprise Resource Planning Implementation

 Enterprise Resource Planning refers to the automation and integration of a company’s core business processes so as to help improve efficiency and increase profit margins.
 ERP systems enable businesses processes in such departments as procurement, production, sales and marketing, inventory management, and finance, to be integrated and make use of the same resources.

-An ERP system can also aid in improving efficiency in the collection, monitoring and processing of data as well as protecting your critical data through well-defined security measures.
+The ERP system can also aid in improving efficiency in the collection, monitoring and processing of data as well as protecting your critical data through well-defined security measures.
 Such a system can also allow businesses to plan and manage workloads based on the insightful forecasts.
 This is enabled by advanced inbuilt tools within such a system enabling a business to make informed decisions and deliver exceptional services to their customers.

 However, there several factors that can impede or influence these achievements, and which need to be avoided by all means possible for the successful ERP implementation.
 In this article, we will highlight several reasons why many business startups and even established organizations fail to succeed in implementing an ERP solution.